Pasilla Pepper: A Wonderful Mexican Chile

 What Are Pasilla Peppers?

-To reiterate, pasilla peppers are the dried form of chilaca peppers, a chile variety that grows to 8-10″ long.
-It ripens from a deep green color to a brown color.
-The peppers are most commonly available in their dried form.
+The chilaca pepper is a chile variety that grows to 8-10″ long.
+It ripens from a deep green color to brown.
+However, the fresh peppers are rarely used, instead they are more commonly found in their dried form.

 The name ‘pasilla’ comes from the Spanish word ‘pasas,’ which means raisins.
-Pasilla peppers have a similar flavor and aroma to that of raisins.
-Both are dehydrated (raisins are dehydrated grapes), and both have a sweet, tangy flavor that are comparable.
+And it is true, pasilla peppers really do smell like raisins!
+Both are dried (raisins are just dehydrated grapes), and both have a sweet, tangy flavor.

-Pasilla chiles are a key ingredient in many Mexican cuisine, from mole sauces, to salsas, and as a seasoning.
+Pasilla chile is a key ingredient in Mexican cuisine, from mole sauces, to salsas, and as a seasoning.
 The dried chiles add a delicious depth of flavor that compliments a variety of dishes.
+We use it as a “secret ingredient” for our pineapple jalapeño salsa – yum!

 Get pasilla peppers on Amazon or on The Spice House